tinkererthinker/blog/source/content/How to Learn to See the World As It Is.md

 - programming attention
 - expert attention
 - trusting yourself
+- How do you develop an internal source of discernment?
 ## Book recommendations

 - Sketching from Square One... to Trafalgar Square